bondstreet/for-ny/posts/2016-07-01-mary-hk-choi.md

 description: '<a href="http://www.choitotheworld.com/">writer, author</a>'
 category: favorites
 image: 'https://s3.amazonaws.com/bst-fornyc/Mary%20HK%20Choi%20Main%20Portrait.jpg'
+intro: 'It’s funny but when someone asks you to pick a place in New York you start thinking of quintessential New York places.
+Places that might make some hayseed Field Mouse feel jealous that they don’t have access to something so cool or particular.
+Like Jay Z and Beyoncé go to my favorite pizza place but talking about that place feels disingenuous because it’s too Yelp review.
+I want to talk about places that are built into my actual day-to-day because they provide sanctuary in a neighborhood that’s so overrun with strollers and a milquetoast kind of affluent white person that would give away their pet once they have their third kid.
+I’m stricken that I don’t have a deli to talk about because I’m in between bodegas and the one closest to me has a trash chip game and is a waste of time.
+I think about this at least twice a day.'
 fbTitle: 'For New York: Mary HK Choi'
 socialBlurb: Mary HK Choi shares three of her favorite local businesses in NYC.
 tweetText: Mary HK Choi shares three of her favorite local businesses in NYC